-Restaurants like Bread + Butter include specialty items such as egg custard and black truffle as well as seared duck breast and truffle shavings over fresh foie gras.
+Restaurants like Bread + Butter include items like egg custard and black truffle and seared duck breast over foie gras.
 It comes in a 5-course meal for only $45 per person.

-Ruth’s Chris Steak House creates a 4-course meal for only $49.95 per person; while an ornate 4-course meal at Mac 24/7 will only set you back $39 per person.
+Ruth’s Chris Steak House creates a 4-course meal for only $49.95 per person.
+While an ornate 4-course meal at Mac 24/7 will only cost $39 per person.

 Save at Causal Restaurants

 Even casual dine-in places offer great savings.
 The Mermaid Bar has an entrée and dessert combo available for only $18 in support of Restaurant Week Hawaii.
-At Wood & Bucket, there are delicious 3-course menus including entrées like ahi poke or bacon-wrapped scallops for only $25 per person.
+At Wood & Bucket, there are delicious 3-course menus with ahi poke or bacon-wrapped scallops for only $25 per person.
 At Grondin: French–Latin Kitchen, there are 3-course menus at $22 for lunch and $30 for dinner.

 Enjoy Delicious New Foods

 Restaurant Week Hawaii encourages consumers to step outside of their routine by trying new menus and new restaurants.
 It also inspires chefs to push themselves artistically to create unique dishes for their restaurants.
 One of the best things to do in Honolulu is explore the culinary wealth of this diverse city.
-And eating out during Restaurant Week gives both visitors and Hawaii residents an excuse to give back to the community while enjoying a dining experience from some of the greatest chefs in the Pacific.
+It also allows visitors and residents to give back to the community while enjoying foods from Hawaii’ best chefs.